lazy-ocean/spoonacular-app/README.md

 This is a [Next.js](https://nextjs.org/) project made as an interview assignment for Junior Frontend Developer position at **AirHelp**.

 User can search food ingredients by even partial query and look up recipes for the chosen ingredient.
+Spoonacular API has a limit of 150 requests a day, so searched ingredients are **cached**.
+Last ten requests are also stored in the local storage and shown as links in a separate panel.

 ## Stack and tools